-To meet client demand, you need to have well-balanced range of products for sale.
-Stockouts and missed sales can result from having insufficient inventory.
-Too much inventory entails a lot of money upfront, poor turnover and greater inventory operating costs.
+To meet client demand, you need to have a well-balanced range of products for sale.
+Stockouts and missed sales can result from having an insufficient inventory.
+Too much inventory entails a lot of money upfront, poor turnover ratio, and greater inventory operating costs.
 Inventory control’s major goal is to ensure minimal capital investment and inventory variations, as well as rapid order execution in response to client demand.

 The act of storing and conserving commodities is known as warehousing.
 It can balance supply over time.
 Nowadays, micro fulfillment centers are located around markets rather than the supply-chain network.

 Under one roof, a fulfillment center can handle orders and deliver goods directly to customers where better and faster customer service can be initiated, resulting in a cheaper cost of distribution.
 Efficient distribution systems can cut delivery and storage times by half.
 The focus should be on selling rather than the store.
 Many businesses are moving away from storage facilities and toward fulfillment centers.